How about them apples?

 9. Meet Oprah and have a long conversation with her.

-According to some people in my life, my dreams are too lofty.
-I disagree.
 What is the point of life if you don’t go after exactly what makes you happy?
 I’m not saying that my life would be incomplete if numbers 3-10 never happened (that’s all career stuff), but I am not about to apologize for having dreams.
 Everyone should dream.
 If you ask me, people don’t spend enough time dreaming.

 Here are some of the things I’ve learned while dealing with excessively practical and ‘realistic’ folks: